-West opens 1NT (13 points and a 4.3.3.3 pattern).
-East, holding 13 points and a decent suit, raises that to 3NT without stopping to pick the daisies.
+After two Passes West opens 1NT (16 points and a 4·3·3·3 pattern).
+East, holding 10 points and a five-card Club suit, raises that to 3NT without stopping to pick the daisies.

 Partner leads a low Spade (the ♠5 this time) against 3NT.
-As it's a low card we may assume that it's the fourth highest card from a long suit.
+As it's a low card we may assume that it's the fourth-highest card from a long suit.

-So, after perusing the dummy, how should we plan the defence?
+So, after studying the dummy, how should we plan the defense?
 Should we take the ♠A or not?
 If we do so, what should we do at trick two?
 After all, we do have an attractive sequence in Diamonds...

 Firstly, by leading a low card partner is saying "Let's try and take some tricks in this suit".
 So, failure to take the A would be a dereliction of duty.
-Secondly, having taken the A it would be poor play to switch suits.
+Secondly, having taken the A it would be poor play to shift suits.
 The right thing to do is to lead another Spade.
 (Again - as in Hand 1 - Return your partner's suit).

-It may look tempting to switch to a Diamond (after all, we would have led the •Q at trick one if East had been declarer) but is generally wise for the defenders to stick to the same suit.
+It may look tempting to shift to a Diamond (after all, we would have led the •Q at trick one if East had been declarer) but is generally wise for the defenders to stick to the same suit.
 Here a Spade return is fatal - to declarer.

 Whatever West plays at trick two (the ♠Q or the ♠10) North, sitting over him, has a counterplay.
 He can win with either the ♠J or ♠K as necessary.
 Now all North's Spades are winners and can be cashed immediately for one off.
-As South we are just a spectator while this is going on, albeit a contented one.
+Sitting South we are just a spectator while this is going on, albeit a contented one.